HomeLander-King/FoodApp_p2/README.md

-# FoodApp_p1
+# FoodApp_p2
-Food App version 1
+Food App version 2

 Food App With CRUD and cart

 User not only can see menu of drinks and foods, update this but also add item in cart and chekout

-Will be update suggestting food feature by temperature
+Update suggestting food feature by temperature